UnHumbleBen/recommender-systems/README.md

 Rated 5 for Sphere (1998)

 Top recommendations for you:
-Predicting rating 5.0 for movie Aiqing wansui (1994) Predicting rating 5.0 for movie Someone Else's America (1995) Predicting rating 5.0 for movie Great Day in Harlem, A (1994) Predicting rating 5.0 for movie Marlene Dietrich: Shadow and Light (1996) Predicting rating 5.0 for movie Prefontaine (1997) Predicting rating 5.0 for movie They Made Me a Criminal (1939) Predicting rating 5.0 for movie Star Kid (1997) Predicting rating 5.0 for movie Santa with Muscles (1996) Predicting rating 5.0 for movie Entertaining Angels: The Dorothy Day Story (1996) Predicting rating 5.0 for movie Saint of Fort Washington, The (1993)
+Predicting rating 4.6 for movie Star Wars (1977) Predicting rating 4.6 for movie Shawshank Redemption, The (1994) Predicting rating 4.5 for movie Maya Lin: A Strong Clear Vision (1994) Predicting rating 4.5 for movie Close Shave, A (1995) Predicting rating 4.5 for movie Schindler's List (1993) Predicting rating 4.5 for movie Wrong Trousers, The (1993) Predicting rating 4.5 for movie Titanic (1997) Predicting rating 4.5 for movie Raiders of the Lost Ark (1981) Predicting rating 4.5 for movie Wallace & Gromit: The Best of Aardman Animation (1996) Predicting rating 4.5 for movie Empire Strikes Back, The (1980)
 ```

 ## To-Do
 - [ ] improve consistency
   - [ ] tweak regularization parameter
-  - [ ] get rid of movies with low reviews
+  - [X] get rid of movies with low reviews
   - [ ] others...?